frontangel/ex-link-blank-plugin/README.md

-# Adding open links to external links in a new window  (jquery)
+# Adding open links to external links in a new window  (js)

 ### Installation
 ```sh